cjw296/talon/docs/concepts.rst

 A :ref:`job <job>` will be :ref:`run <run>` once per :ref:`period <period>` once all its :ref:`constraints <constraint>` have been met.

-Jobs and any information needed to run them along with their are stored in the :ref:`configuration <config>` store.
+Jobs and any information needed to run them are stored in the :ref:`configuration <config>` store.

 Periods and runs that occur within them are stored in the :ref:`state <state>`